JustGivingArchive/JustGiving.Api.Tools.Postman/README.md

 A config file for the Postman Chrome app [https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en).

-These files will add JustGiving API methods to your postman collections.
+When you import the files in this repo into Postman they will add JustGiving API methods to your collections.
 JG Api documentation can be found here: [https://api.justgiving.com/docs](https://api.justgiving.com/docs)

-Additionally we have provided two environment config files, this will help you switch between sandbox and production environments quickly
+Additionally we have provided two environment config files, this will help you switch between sandbox and production environments quickly.

 ###Usage